London Summer Arbitration School 2026

 Public transport: For up-to-date information on public transport download the Citymapper App.

-You find the list of participants here (will follow shortly after the start of the LSAS).
+You find the list of participants here (as of 12 June 2026).

 Information and teaching materials